sonhal/algo-oblig-2/README.md

 Given a graph of capacities, give a output with the value of the optimal flow, the flow over each edge, and a cut proving that the flow is optimal.

+**Note:**
-**Note: Steps in the implementation is defined as number of times the BFS is computed over the graph** **Min cut uses Depth-First search**
+- Steps in the implementation is defined as number of times the BFS is computed over the graph.
+- Min cut uses Depth-First search.

 ```bash
 usage: python -m exercise_3  [-h] in_file out_file